The Dawood Foundation: Dawood Public School (DPS)

-To serve the community in the vicinity of the Burewala Textile Mills, one of the former companies of the Dawood family-owned businesses in Southern Punjab, TDF established the Government Boys B.T.M.
+To serve the community in the vicinity of the Burewala Textile Mills, one of the former companies of the Dawood family-owned businesses in Southern Punjab, the predecessor organisation of TDF established the Government Boys B.T.M.
 High School in 1955.
 The school was nationalised in 1972 and it is still functioning under government administration.
 The ownership of the school and its playgrounds remain with TDF.
 The school is currently providing education to over 750 students.